The 10 Hidden IT Risks

 Personal Internet Use

-The study: Facebook use cuts productivity at work, cited in Computerworld found that companies who allow employees to access Facebook, lose an average of 1.5% in total employee productivity.
-That statistic does not include online shopping and other social media use.
+The study: Social media use cuts productivity at work, cited in Computerworld found that companies who allow employees to access personal social media sites, lose an average of 1.5% in total employee productivity.
+That statistic does not include online shopping and personal use activity.

 image